-Grade Level: 11-12
+Grade Level: 11, 12

+Course Credit: 0.5 credit, one semester

 Prerequisite: Physical Science or Chemistry

 This one-semester course is for any student interested in the Universe and how it works on an astronomical scale.
 Students will learn basic astronomy skills like stargazing, charting and identifying constellations, using optical telescopes, using radio-telescopes, as well as others.
 The history and development of astronomy and astronomical tools will also be discussed.
 A portion of the semester will be dedicated to the study of the origin, evolution, and fate of the Universe as a whole.
 This course will apply appropriate mathematical investigations for each topic and is designed to be accessible to a diverse population of math abilities.
 This class will meet at night at least once during the semester, and friends/families are invited to attend.